 These tangy caramelized sweet buttery onions can be roasted on the grill or in the oven, or you can use my cheater method and get them on the table in about a half-hour!
 You can use regular balsamic or your favorite vinegar, but this Alessi Pear Infused White Balsamic Vinegar is amazing!
-You can reduce the butter or replace with olive oil, but the butter really makes them shiny and luscious!
-(If you can't find Pear Infused Alessi, try Alessi White Balsamic Raspberry Blush!
-It's my second favorite!)
+You can reduce the butter or replace it with olive oil, but the butter makes them shiny and luscious!
+(If you can't find Pear Infused Alessi, try Alessi White Balsamic Raspberry Blush!)*As an Amazon Associate, I earn from qualifying purchases.

 Course: Appetizer, Side Dish

 roasting pan If you want these on the table in a half-hour use a microwave-safe pan and a *disposable roasting pan, or even make a tray out of nonstick foil.

 4tbspbutterOlive oil can be used, however, butter is best!